Counter-Enlightenment: Graeme Garrard

 Rousseau is identified by Graeme Garrard as the originator of the Counter-Enlightenment.

-Cardiff University professor Graeme Garrard claims that historian William R. Everdell was the first to situate Rousseau as the "founder of the Counter-Enlightenment" in his 1971 dissertation and in his 1987 book, Christian Apologetics in France, 1730–1790: The Roots of Romantic Religion.
-In his 1996 article, "the Origin of the Counter-Enlightenment: Rousseau and the New Religion of Sincerity", in the American Political Science Review (Vol. 90, No. 2), Arthur M. Melzer corroborates Everdell's view in placing the origin of the Counter-Enlightenment in the religious writings of Jean-Jacques Rousseau, further showing Rousseau as the man who fired the first shot in the war between the Enlightenment and its opponents.
+Cardiff University professor Graeme Garrard claims that historian William R. Everdell was the first to situate Jean-Jacques Rousseau as the "founder of the Counter-Enlightenment" in his 1971 dissertation and in his 1987 book, Christian Apologetics in France, 1730–1790: The Roots of Romantic Religion.
+In his 1996 article "The Origin of the Counter-Enlightenment: Rousseau and the New Religion of Sincerity", Arthur M. Melzer traces the origin of the Counter-Enlightenment to Rousseau's religious writings, further showing Rousseau as the man who fired the first shot in the war between the Enlightenment and its opponents.
 Graeme Garrard follows Melzer in his "Rousseau's Counter-Enlightenment" (2003).
 This contradicts Berlin's depiction of Rousseau as a philosophe (albeit an erratic one) who shared the basic beliefs of his Enlightenment contemporaries.
 But similar to McMahon, Garrard traces the beginning of Counter-Enlightenment thought back to France and prior to the German Sturm und Drang movement of the 1770s.
 Garrard's book Counter-Enlightenments (2006) broadens the term even further, arguing against Berlin that there was no single "movement" called "The Counter-Enlightenment".
 Rather, there have been many Counter-Enlightenments, from the middle of the 18th century to the 20th century among critical theorists, postmodernists and feminists.
 The Enlightenment has opponents on all points of its ideological compass, from the far left to the far right, and all points in between.
 Each of the Enlightenment's challengers depicted it as they saw it or wanted others to see it, resulting in a vast range of portraits, many of which are not only different but incompatible.